vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 Khuluma is ChatGPT with a voice.
 You can talk to Khuluma using both your voice and text.<br>
 Khuluma means "speak" or "talk" in Zulu.
 It's one of the official languages of South Africa.

+This project demonstrates a quick and cost effective way to create a personal voicebot.
+Voicebots can be used to give people with disabilities a more accessible to way to interact with ChatGPT.

 <br>
 <img src="https://github.com/vbookshelf/Khuluma-Voicebot-ChatGPT/blob/main/images/app.png" height="500"></img>
 <i>Khuluma Voicebot</i><br>